Updated February 2021

-Apache Pulsar is an open source publish-subscribe messaging system.
-It is unique in that it is a two-layer system where the serving and storage layers are separated.
+Apache Pulsar is an open source, publish-subscribe messaging system.
+It’s unique because of its two-layer system where the serving and storage layers are separated.

 Pulsar runs with two supporting technologies, Apache BookKeeper and Apache ZooKeeper.
 The three technologies together provide a high throughput, low latency distributed messaging system.

 Pulsar brokers act as the serving layer.
 A single Pulsar broker owns a single partition topic, and all writes and reads to that partition topic must go through that specific broker.

 This design is beneficial because the Pulsar broker can keep the most recent message or messages in memory for faster log tail reads.
 Additionally, having a single Pulsar broker own a partition topic keeps it aware of the id of the last confirmed entry, which is beneficial in the case of a failure.

 BookKeeper - Storage Layer

 BookKeeper bookies act as the persistent, immutable storage layer.
 Typically there are three bookies per topic, at minimum, for redundancy and performance.

 BookKeeper stores log entries in ledgers.
 Ledgers are append-only and immutable data structures.
 In other words, data cannot be changed, which is an important feature for real-time message streaming.